bareos/bareos/docs/manuals/source/Appendix/DisasterRecoveryUsingBareos.rst

 -  If you have the Bootstrap file, you should now be back up and running, if you do not have a Bootstrap file, continue with the suggestions below.

--  Using bscan scan the last set of backup tapes into your MySQL, PostgreSQL or SQLite database.
+-  Using bscan scan the last set of backup tapes into your catalog database.

 -  Start Bareos, and using the Console restore command, restore the last valid copy of the Bareos database and the Bareos configuration files.